 Probably my favorite thing to do here: Baked Eggs in Ham Cups!
 Must I say more?
 Obviously, you can’t make the one on the left with the whole egg, but you sure can make the one on the right by mixing up your egg yolks and dumping them in to ham cups and baking it!
 Full recipe here.

 Moving away from breakfast items, you can make some mayo!
 You can make mayo and use it in deviled eggs, salad dressings, egg salads, and more!
-Here’s a simple recipe for making the mayo, but if you want something with more ingredients you can spice it up with this recipe.
+Recipe here.

 Not a mayo fan?
 No worries, you can make Hollandaise sauce.
 If your not familiar with what Hollandaise sauce it, it is lemony and buttery and goes great on eggs (ex: eggs benedict), vegetables (ex: asparagus) and fish (ex: salmon).
 Hollandaise sauce only requires egg yolk (and no egg whites) so why not try it out!
 Here’s a recipe on how to make the sauce, and here’s another one on using it with an asparagus side dish.